jrtrevino/simple-word-count/README.md

 ## Compiling

-This repository contains a Make file inside of `src/`.
-On your machine, input
+This repository contains a makefile inside of `src/`.
+On your machine, type

 ```
 $ make